Monte-Amador/m1870263342/debug-v2.md

-## Debugging the Ajax requests on the News Page
+## Debugging Ajax requests: News Page

 ### Problem Context

 Since we last met, I've moved forward to provide a solution to the featured posts exclusion that all three of us went over together last Friday.
 As I dove into to codebase to discover exactly what part needed to be adjusted, I discovered more inconsistencies along the way and have documented them here in hopes they can provide the path for us to the solution.

-Both search filters on the news and blog pages operate similarly and are therefore having the same problems with the featured posts exclusion code.
+*Both search filters on the news and blog pages operate similarly and are therefore having the same problems with the featured posts exclusion code*.
 This makes sense as they are both written out to operate similarly with the exception of the month and date added filters on the news page.

 Test 1 works as expected all the way through the final page load.